Absences from School

 For further information please refer to the ACT Education Directorate website to download the Education Act.

 Accident and Illness

-If a child appears to be unwell before school, parents should make arrangements for the child to remain at home or be cared for elsewhere.
+If a child appears to be unwell before school, please make arrangements for the child to remain at home and cared for.

 Communication between school and home is highly valued.
-Parents are asked to make an appointment for any discussion with the Principal, Deputy Principal, Counsellor or teachers.
+To make an appointment for any discussion with the Principal, Deputy Principal, Executive Staff, Counsellor, or teachers please phone 6142 2400.
 An appointment will be arranged at the earliest possible time and attention will be given immediately to urgent issues.

-A range of assessment tools is used by our teachers to determine your child's progress throughout the year.
-A component of our assessment procedures each year will be PIPS assessment for Kindergarten children early in Term 1.
-Year 3, Year 5, Year 7 and Year 9 children will participate in the National Assessment Program for Literacy and Numeracy (NAPLAN) early in Term 3.
+A range of assessment tools are used by our teachers to determine your child's progress throughout the year.
+A component of our assessment procedures each year is BASE assessment for Kindergarten children in Term 1.
+National Assessment Program for Literacy and Numeracy (NAPLAN) for Year 3 and Year 5 students in Term 3.
 For further information, please refer to our Assessment and Reporting Policy.